6.2 Basic Ethical Concepts

 Specialty Organization Code of Ethics

 Many specialty nursing organizations have additional codes of ethics to guide nurses practicing in settings such as the emergency department, home care, or hospice care.
 These documents are unique to the specialty discipline but mirror the statements from the ANA’s Nursing Code of Ethics.
-View ethical statements of various specialty nursing organizations using the information in the following box.
+View examples of ethical statements of specialty nursing organizations using the information in the following box.

 1. American Nurses Association.
 (2015).
 Code of ethics for nurses with interpretive statements.
 American Nurses Association. https://www.nursingworld.org/practice-policy/nursing-excellence/ethics/code-of-ethics-for-nurses/coe-view-only/